Pune–Bhubaneswar Express

 22881 / 82 Bhubaneswar–Pune–Bhubaneswar Express (Via.
-Guntur, Nalgonda) is a Express Express train belonging to Indian Railways East Coast Railway Zone that runs between Pune Junction and Bhubaneswar in India.
+Guntur, Nalgonda) is an express Express train belonging to Indian Railways East Coast Railway Zone that runs between Pune Junction and Bhubaneswar in India.
 It commenced its operations on 24 February 2011, with Train Number 2582/2581.

 Service

 It operates as train number 22881 from Pune Junction to Bhubaneswa} and as train number 22882 in the reverse direction, serving the states of Maharashtra, Karnataka, Telangana, Andhra Pradesh & Odisha.
 The train covers the distance of 1704 km in 30 hours 22 mins approximately at a speed of 56.5 km/h.